openstack/tempest/README.rst

 shows what changes have been released on each version.

 Tempest's released versions are broken into 2 sets of information.
-Depending on how you intend to consume tempest you might need
+Depending on how you intend to consume Tempest you might need

 The version is a set of 3 numbers: